Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 Your income may go down.
 If a job loss means an extended loss of income, that could put you in a lower tax bracket for the year.
 You may pay less in taxes even if you receive severance pay, vacation pay, sick time, or unemployment benefits.

 Unemployment benefits are taxable.
-If you're eligible to receive unemployment compensation, this could be a valuable lifeline until you're able to get back to work.
+If you're eligible for unemployment, this could be a valuable lifeline until you're able to get back to work.
 If given the option, consider letting the state withhold taxes from your payments.

 Weigh side hustle benefits.
 A side hustle could generate more income.
 But you’ll probably have to pay self-employment taxes on the money you earn (you deduct your business costs and pay tax on your profits).
 If self-employment income is significant, consider making estimated tax payments during the year to avoid penalties.

 Think carefully about retirement plan withdrawals.
-If you have no other financial resources to fall back on, you may consider taking an early withdrawal from your 401(k) or IRA.
-That money would be taxable as income and you could get hit with the 10% early withdrawal penalty.
+If you have no other financial resources to fall back on, you may consider taking an early withdrawal from your 401(k) or IRA but this should be a last resort.
+That money would be taxable as income, and you could get hit with the 10% early withdrawal penalty if you’re younger than 59 1/2.

 There’s no tax deduction for job loss.
-However, there is a silver lining since a lower income could make it easier to qualify for the Earned Income Tax Credit (EITC).
+Even so, a lower income could make it easier to qualify for the Earned Income Tax Credit (EITC).
 Tax credits reduce your tax liability dollar for dollar.

 Once you have a handle on how severance might impact your taxes, you can plan to minimize those taxes.
-Two key strategies are timing and deductions.
+Timing and deductions are two ways you can do that.

 Making the most of your severance pay: tax strategies

 When you lose your job, you have to keep a closer watch on your money.
 Every dollar counts.
-You could keep more of your severance pay by using tax planning strategies that could reduce your tax bill:
+You could keep more of your severance pay by using tax planning strategies that could reduce your tax bill.
+Here are some examples.

-Plan for withholding: You might be better off asking for your severance pay to be issued as supplemental income.
+Plan for withholding.
+You might be better off asking for your severance pay to be issued as supplemental income so you ensure you don't owe taxes on it at the end of the year, as they will have already been paid.
 In most cases, federal taxes would be withheld from this at a flat rate of 22%.

 If you’ve prepared your own tax returns in the past, consider hiring a professional tax preparer who might be more skilled at maximizing savings.
 For most people, income is less stable after job loss, so it’s important to get every financial advantage you qualify for.